m6vrm/flowkit/README.md

 ## DSL

-Instead of implementing the `TransitionProvider`, you can use the existing `DeclarativeTransitionProvider`, which allows you to describe the `TransitionProvider` using DSL:
+Instead of implementing the `TransitionProvider`, you can use the existing `DeclarativeTransitionProvider`, which allows you to describe flow using DSL:

 ```swift
 let dsl = FlowDSL {